rust-lang/rfcs/text/0000-dyn-upcasting.md

 It commits us to supporting upcasting, which can make "multi-trait" dyn more complex (see the Future Possibilities section).

+Vtables become larger to accommodate upcasting, which could have an affect on performance.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives